michaldarda/sy18nc/README.md

 # Changelog

+## 0.3.0
+- Bugfixes
+- Deleting keys deleted from base locale

 ## 0.2.1
-- Synchronized already synchronized locales already marked as fixme (when key in base locale is changing)
+- Synchronizing already synchronized keys already marked as fixme (when key in base locale is changing)
 - Fixed bug with creating translations from scratch

 ## 0.1.0